opendot/amelie-server/README.md

 The _local_ server requires a network to communicate with the mobile app, but most of the times it doesn't require an internet connection.
 The desktop webapp and the eyetracker are supposed to be in the same computer of the _local_ server, but they communicate through a network.

 The local server is _offline first_, it does most of it's work without requiring an internet connection.
-This allows to work with the Airett system by using the mobile tethering of your phone.
+This allows to work with the Amelie system by using the mobile tethering of your phone.

 The internet connection is required:
 - when a user first login: users and patients are created in the _remote_ server, they must be retrieved